Bill Reid Gallery Collections Assistant

 - Knowledge of Northwest Coast art and Indigenous cultural history an asset

-Please forward applications with resume by email to:
+Please forward applications with cover letter and resume by email to:

 Beth Carter, Curator